 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-Right now, both the Ink Business Cash Credit Card and the Ink Business Unlimited Credit Card are offering new customers $750 in bonus cash back after spending $7,500 on purchases in the first three months after opening the account.
+Right now, both the Ink Business Cash Credit Card and the Ink Business Unlimited Credit Card are offering new customers $900 in bonus cash back after spending $6,000 on purchases in the first three months after opening the account.
+This is an incredibly rich offer and can even be worth significantly more if paired with another Chase Ultimate Reward credit card — which we explain in detail below.

 Ink Business Cash vs. Ink Business Unlimited